sparsileg/Photyx/design/photyx_spec.md

 Session-wide mean and standard deviation are computed for each sigma-based metric.
 Per-frame sigma scores are then derived as `(frameValue - sessionMean) / sessionStdDev`.

-Background gradient is computed by sampling the mean pixel value in each of the four image corners and measuring the maximum difference as a percentage of the full dynamic range.
+Background gradient is computed by sampling the mean pixel value in each of the four image corners and measuring the maximum difference expressed as a sigma deviation from the session mean.
 This avoids being skewed by nebulosity or bright stars in the image center.

 ### 15.4 Classification Logic